BrilliantGrant/cruzlof.github.io/README.md

 ## Description

-   This is an independent project whereby I designed my web portfoliop.pThe portfolio contains my intrests in programming,hobbies and other projects.
+   This is an independent project of designing my own portfolio.

 ## Installation Requirements
 	open index.html file with browser